 Nobody.

-I'm I'm just giving you the real scoop.
+I'm just giving you the real scoop.

-I was in a radio studio when somebody told me, have you ever listened to this guy Rush?
+I was in a radio studio when somebody told me, have you ever listened to this guy, Rush?

-This old friend of mine out in Santa Barbara sent sweet baby James a note today, reminding me he was friends with Rush.
+This old friend of mine out in Santa Barbara sent Sweet Baby James a note today reminding me he was friends with Rush.

-He had apparently email friends with him.
+He had apparently emailed friends with him.

-It's a you gotta hear this guy's homeless updates.
+You got to hear this guy's homeless updates.

-You talk about this big fig tree in in Santa Barbara where the homeless were, big problem out there at the time.
+He would talk about this big fig tree in Santa Barbara where the homeless were.

 For those of us in talk radio, those of you listening, you know what I'm talking about.